Choose an execution mode

 local | BashLauncher, RayLauncher (single node) | Keeps development parity with production launchers. |

-slurm | BashLauncher, RayLauncher, SparkLauncher (WIP) | Each asset gets a fresh allocation.
-Session-based reuse will extend this list once stabilised. |
+slurm | BashLauncher, RayLauncher, SparkLauncher (WIP) | Each asset gets a fresh allocation by default; Ray can opt into a shared run allocation explicitly. |

 Remember to include launcher-specific dependencies (e.g. ray) in your pixi environment or pyproject.toml.